Network-Goods/hypercerts-docs/docs/background/ifs/defining-ifs.md

   </tr>
 </tbody>
 </table>

-The goal will be specific to the impact area, e.g. prevent existential risks from artificial intelligence (AI) would be the goal for the impact area “AI safety.”
-To achieve these goals, skilled contributors must work with high effort on promising projects.
-Additionally, for those projects that create impact continuously, sufficient income streams are necessary to cover both their ongoing operating expenses and contributors’ upside incentives.

 ## Guiding questions for designing IFSs
 1. **Projects:** How can we improve the chances that the most promising projects are worked on?